-This specialization, and this course, was designed to prepare its students to be the type of business analyst who creates value out of data.
-Writing SQL queries is important because it is one of the skills that will help you create business value.
-But SQL queries are a means to an end, only.
-Even if the SQL syntax an analyst writes is perfect, the query’s results won’t create business value unless the questions it answers are meaningful and the answers are interpreted appropriately.
+Business analysts creates value out of data.
+Gathering data, whether by writing SQL queries or obtaining spreadsheets, is important because it is one of the skills that will help you create business value.
+But data gathering is a means to an end, only.
+Even if the SQL syntax an analyst writes is perfect, the data’s results won’t create business value unless the questions it answers are meaningful and the answers are interpreted appropriately.

 Further, it is important that the analysis provide insight into business processes that a business has the ability and willingness to improve.
 Some important questions an analyst should consider include: